 In the rocky bay below the lighthouse, it is possible to bathe in crystal clear waters far from the hectic bustle of the island.

-Do you want to observe Capri from its highest point?
-Visiting Capri in one day can also give you this emotion: don't miss the extraordinary beauty of Mount Solaro.
+Do you want to observe Capri from its highest point? don't miss the extraordinary beauty of Mount Solaro at 589 mt.
 You can get there in no time.
 It takes 15 minutes with the chairlift that leaves from Piazza Vittoria.
 Once at the top you can embrace the Faraglioni, the town of Capri, Sorrento, the Gulf of Naples and Salerno with a single glance.

 It was on the ruins of an ancient chapel dedicated to St Michael that the Swedish doctor Axel Munthe built his home on his arrival on Capri, what we now call Villa San Michele and which over the years has been turned into a museum full of artefacts, a location for events and winner of the title of Italy's most beautiful garden.